PoisotLab/2015_ms_datamining/ms.md

 use-case, the data do not fit in the memory of `R` (arguably the most commonly known and used software in ecology) without some adjustments.
 Once these issues were overcome, running the analysis involved a few hours worth of computation time.
-Since there is little doubt that computational approaches are going to become increasingly common in ecology [@hamp13], and are identified by the community as both in-demand skills and as not receiving enough attention in current ecological curricula [@barr13a], it seems that efforts should be allocated to raise the computational literacy of ecologists, and recognize that there is value in the diversity of tools one can use to carry out more demanding studies.
+Computational approaches are going to become increasingly common in ecology [@hamp13], and are identified by the community as both in-demand skills and as not receiving enough attention in current ecological curricula [@barr13a] It seems that efforts should be allocated to raise the computational literacy of ecologists, and recognize that there is value in the diversity of tools one can use to carry out more demanding studies.
 For example, both `Python` and `Julia` are equally as user friendly as `R` while also being more powerful and better suited for computationally- or memory-intensive analyses.

 **Standards and best practices:**